 Rules of criminal evidence regulating the burden of proof, admissibility, relevancy, materiality, weight, and sufficiency of evidence in criminal legal proceedings.
+This class may include students from multiple sections.

 - 1. Understand and explain the history of evidence law and the legal process. - 2.
 Be able to discuss the sources of the individual rights including the US Constitution and Bill of Rights. - 3.
 Be able to discuss the implications of the Bill of Rights regarding evidence. - 4.
 Be familiar with the concept of judicial review. - 5.
 Be knowledgeable about the history of the rules of evidence. - 6.
-Identify the federal sources of rules of evidence. - Be able to discuss the role of the Constitution, Supreme Court, and the Federal Courts in evidence law. - 8.
+Identify the federal sources of rules of evidence. - 7.
+Be able to discuss the role of the Constitution, Supreme Court, and the Federal Courts in evidence law. - 8.
 Be familiar with the Uniform Rules of Evidence and the Federal Rules of Evidence. - 9.
 Understand the role of state constitutions, rules of evidence, and case law as they relate to evidence. - 10.
 Understand the content and quality of good evidence. - 11.
 Be able to distinguish between the concepts of relevancy, materiality, and inadmissibility in evidence.